Is all the food sold organic?

 Memberships are now completely free, so you will never be charged an annual fee to order through Kitsap Fresh.
 Just register as a consumer member and start shopping!

 All markets take a percentage of sales to pay for operations of the market.
-The 15% fee helps to pay for administrative costs, including the software for the market, credit card and merchant fees, domain and email expenses.
+The 20% fee helps to pay for administrative costs, including the software for the market, credit card and merchant fees, domain and email expenses, staff time, and warehouse space.

 Does Kitsap Fresh make a profit?

 Kitsap Fresh does not make a profit.
-Our section 521 tax exempt status is pending IRS approval.
-Kitsap Fresh is an agricultural cooperative, any profit is put right back into Kitsap Fresh to help us expand.
+Kitsap Fresh is an agricultural nonprofit cooperative; any profit is put right back into Kitsap Fresh to help us expand.
+Our primary goal is to increase revenue for local farmers and small food producers.

 Kitsap Fresh has a Board of Directors